zmk5566/AudibleVis/EXPERIEMENT-GUIDE.md

     npm start

- Then eonnect the phone gyro to the targeted IP address
+ Then connect the phone gyro to the targeted IP address